Internship Goals and Philosophy of Training

 Common treatment modalities include Trauma-Focused Cognitive Behavioral Therapy (TF-CBT), Eye Movement Desensitization and Reprocessing (EMDR), family systems, and psychodynamic therapy.
 Other approaches may incorporate experiential and expressive components, such as art, sand tray, and animal assisted therapies.
 Due to the diverse needs of our clientele, Spanish/English bilingual clinicians are available for psychological evaluation and all types of therapy.
 Supervision specifically related to each treatment modality and diverse population, including bilingual intervention and psychological evaluation, is provided.
 Through the use of traditional and expressive therapies, clinicians are better able to provide services individually tailored to meet the needs of clients and their families within a culturally competent framework.

 Interns conduct all services on-site and collaborate with a multidisciplinary team including Child Protective Services (CPS), the District Attorney’s (DA) Office, law enforcement, forensic interviewers, physicians, and court-appointed volunteers.
 Interns provide psychotherapy to clients (child, adolescent, and adult) with a variety of disorders, particularly posttraumatic symptomatology due to child sexual abuse.
-In addition, interns complete an average of four to six full trauma-informed psychological evaluations and four extended forensic evaluations per year.
+In addition, interns typically complete an average of four trauma-informed psychological evaluations and two to four extended forensic evaluations per year.

 Psychological evaluations are conducted by both English- and Spanish-speaking clinicians in the client’s dominant language.
 Evaluations of children and adolescents assess intellectual ability, social/emotional functioning, posttraumatic symptomatology, and achievement using both objective and projective measures (e.g., Trauma Symptom checklists, Rorschach, drawings, Wechsler scales, etc.).
 In addition, for caregivers, personality and quality of parent-child relationship are also assessed.
 Interns are encouraged to enhance their knowledge and experience with the many instruments that are available to them and are expected to become proficient in diagnostic skills, writing evaluations, and generating pertinent recommendations.
 A licensed psychologist provides weekly supervision directly related to these evaluations.